apache/tvm-rfcs/rfcs/0063-clarifying-buffer-declaration-and-access.md

 be unique using `tvm::tir::ConvertSSA`.

 Buffers should not alias each other unless necessary, because aliased buffers increase complexity for TIR transformations.
 Passes that rewrite buffers should clearly indicate how aliased buffers are handled.
 For example, when changing the underlying layout of stored elements in a buffer, all buffer aliases must also be updated.
+Currently, we don't have analysis for buffer aliasing.
-While buffer aliasing is typically free at runtime, this imposes a cost for buffer aliasing both to compile times and development complexity.
+This is a future developement task if buffer aliasing is used broadly.
+Therefore, while buffer aliasing is typically free at runtime, this imposes a cost for buffer aliasing both to compile times and development complexity.

 **Discussion: When it is safe to transform a buffer**